smv942625/kca-dark-mode/README.md

 - Some icons may still appear with their default (light) styling on certain pages
 - A few less-common pages may not be fully covered yet
 - If you find a broken element, please [open an issue](link-to-issues) or send a screenshot on Discord (Discord: @smv942625)
+- For security reasons, the Pearson Authentication page will not be styled by this script.
+This decision is final with no exceptions.

 ## Contributing
 Found a bug or a page that's still white or broken?
 Open an issue or submit a pull request — screenshots help a lot.